Real-to-Sim: Predicting Residual Errors of Robotic Systems with Sparse Data using a Learning-based Unscented Kalman Filter: Related Works

 Ultimately, our approach is to directly learn the model or residual error between a desired or reference model and the current model.
-The reference or current model may be composed of a simple kinematic model, the state feedback of the simulator, or the state feedback of the real robot (in our case either a mobile or 6 degrees of freedom manipulator robot).
-To learn this model error we employ the auto-tuning method described in \cite{menner2021kalman}, which uses a Kalman filter to predict control parameters with user-defined training objectives to evaluate the performance of a closed-loop system online through a recursive implementation.
+The reference or current model may be composed of a simple dynamic model, the state feedback of the simulator, or the state feedback of the real robot (in our case either a mobile or 6 degrees of freedom manipulator robot).
+To learn this model error we employ the method described in \cite{menner2021kalman}, which uses a UKF to predict control parameters with user-defined training objectives to evaluate the performance of a closed-loop system online through a recursive implementation.
 This method has previously shown success for multiple applications, from tuning the cost function weights of an LQR controller for autonomous vehicles \cite{menner2021kalman} to tuning a model predictive controller and trajectory planner of a quadruped robot \cite{alex1}.
 Here, we apply this method for tuning the weights of a neural network toward learning the model error.
 We use a neural network because we assume this model error is non-linear and non-Gaussian and may potentially learn semantic information that is difficult to account for manually.
-The motivation of using this auto-tuning method (against RL for example), is because this approach utilizes an Unscented Kalman Filter (UKF) for updating control parameters---thus, the method requires small amounts of data to quickly update parameters (which is necessary as we plan to learn directly from real-world data).
-Additionally, because this approach is applied online and recursively, the auto-tuner can quickly adapt to new changes (i.e., model changes or sudden change in the localization result that affects the model error).
+The motivation of using the method described in \cite{menner2021kalman} (against RL or other adaptive methods for example), is because this approach has been shown to update control parameters with small amounts of data \cite{alex1}, and can handle non-linearity in the data due to the UKF formulation.
+Additionally, as this approach is applied online and recursively, the method can quickly adapt to model changes or sudden change in the localization result that affects the model error.